Note

 - Filter the intensity layer to use only areas where the intensity is 4 or greater.

-- Dissolve the boundaries to determine the total population impacted.
+- Dissolve the boundaries to use in analysis.

 - Enrich the dissovled polygon with population data.